Azure/azure-functions-sql-extension/README.md

 Note: This tutorial requires that a SQL database is setup as shown in [Create a SQL Server](#Create-a-SQL-Server).

-- Open your app that you created in 'Set Up Your Local Environment' in VSCode
+- Open your app that you created in [Create a Function App](#create-a-function-app) in VSCode
 - Press 'F1' and search for 'Azure Functions: Create Function'
 - Choose HttpTrigger -> (Provide a function name) -> Company.namespace -> anonymous
 - In the file that opens, replace the 'public static async Task< IActionResult > Run' block with the below code.